-A new study finds that less alcohol consumption and fewer romantic relationships are the main reasons why young people in the United States are having sex less often than they did a decade ago.
+A new study finds that less drinking of alcohol consumption and fewer romantic relationships are the main reasons why young people in the United States are having sex less often than they did a decade ago.

 Of course, the news media have eagerly charted this trend, and have offered various explanations to explain it.
 These include declining marriage rates, work-related stress, or a generalized psychological malaise.

 But so far, the scientific literature has not devoted much attention to why people — especially young people — seem to be having sex less than they did in decades past.

 Now a recent study published in the Journal of Marriage and Family has identified a few explanations that go beyond the merely speculative.
 The study’s main finding is that the decline in young-adult sexual activity is mainly due to a reduction in alcohol consumption and a drop in the number of young people’s romantic relationships.

 Possible factors: less drinking, lower earnings, the Internet, and more

 The authors of the article, Lei Lei of Rutgers University and Scott South of the University of Albany, took into account a range of possible factors that might be contributing to the decline in the numbers of young men and women having sex.
 In addition to the possible explanations mentioned above, they considered trends such as lower earnings, fewer romantic relationships, more young people living with their parents, increasing Internet use, psychological distress, and less drinking of alcohol, to name just a few.

 To get their answers, the researchers relied on data from the PSID (Panel Study of Income Dynamics).
 This is a nationally representative survey of about 18,000 people living in 5,000 families across the United States.
 Maintained by faculty at the University of Michigan, the PSID has been running since 1968.
 It collects information on its participants’ employment status, income, spending habits, health, marriage, childbearing, and more.